Materials: wood, hot glue, acrylic paint, spray paint, cardboard, fabric, cultural artifacts

-Keep is a stand alone sculptural painting comprised of litter collected from the streets of Downtown and Northeast Portland over a period of two to three months.
-These lost and discarded objects work together to form a colorful abstract composition.
-This painting is a wall that portrays Portland's colorful culture and community through its trash.
+Keep is a stand alone sculptural painting comprised of litter collected from the streets of Downtown and Northeast Portland over a period of three months.

-spray paint, canvas, cultural artifacts, chip board, 36×48 in
+Materials: spray paint, canvas, chip board, found discarded materials

 This piece started out as an accumulation of unwanted trash stitched and glued to an unscratched canvas.
 It wasn't until the gold was added that the piece really found its meaning.
 This is one of my favorites because it plays with our perceived value systems and our standard of beauty.
 Nothing says modern art like a bunch of framed garbage hanging on the wall.

 Materials: Found discarded objects, acrylic paint, chip board

 Dimensions: 26 x 30 in

 Materials: Model Magic clay, spray paint, takeout container, found packing material on a pedestal

 Dimensions: 48 × 11 × 11 in

 When I was collecting litter on NE Killingsworth St, I came across a whole Cornish hen chilling out on the street next to the curb.
 It looked like it had fallen out of someone's grocery bag because it was still in its packaging.
 This is my tribute to that lost & forgotten Cornish Hen.